vuw-research-computing/raapoi-docs/docs/mods_admins.md

 ```

 ### Rebuilding an existing package

 This might be needed for some old packages after the move to Rocky 8

-Use a terminal multiplexer like screen, tmux or byobu to keep your ssh session alive and get a interactive session on a node.
 Below we ask for 10cpus, 10G memory and 6 hours.
 Really long rebuilds might need more time and or cpu/memory.

 ```bash
 srun -c 10 --mem=10G -p parallel --time=6:00:00 --pty bash